chinsiang99/learning-system-design/10.proxy/README.md

 ## 10. Application-level gateway
 Proxy servers can act as an application-level gateway, processing and forwarding application-specific requests and responses between clients and servers.
 This capability allows proxy servers to provide added functionality, such as authentication, content filtering, or protocol translation, at the application level.

+# VPN vs. Proxy Server
+VPN (Virtual Private Network) and Proxy Servers are both tools used for privacy and security online, but they function differently and serve distinct purposes.
+Understanding their differences is essential in determining which one to use based on your needs.

+## VPN (Virtual Private Network)

+### Definition
+A VPN creates a secure, encrypted tunnel between your device and a remote server operated by the VPN service. **All your internet traffic is routed through this tunnel**, meaning that your **data is secure from external observation**.

+### Characteristics
+- Encryption: **Offers end-to-end encryption for all data transmitted**.
+- Traffic Routing: Routes all internet traffic through the VPN server.
+- IP Masking: **Hides your IP address** and makes it appear as if your traffic is coming from the VPN server’s location.
+- Security and Privacy: Provides a high level of security and privacy.

+### Use Cases
+- Securing data while using public Wi-Fi networks.
+- Bypassing geographical restrictions and censorship.
+- Protecting sensitive transactions (like online banking).

+### Example
+Using a VPN service while connecting to a public Wi-Fi network at a coffee shop to securely access your personal and work accounts.

+## Proxy Server

+### Definition
+A Proxy Server acts as an **intermediary** between your device and the internet.
+It receives your requests, forwards them to the internet, and then relays the response back to you.

+### Characteristics
+- IP Masking: Hides your IP address, making it appear as if the requests are coming from the proxy’s location.
+- Limited Scope: Usually, only browser traffic or traffic from specific applications is rerouted.
+- No Encryption: Does not inherently encrypt data (except for secure proxy servers like HTTPS proxies).
+- Caching: Some proxies cache data, which can speed up subsequent requests to the same sites.

+## Key Differences
+1. Encryption:

+- VPN: **Encrypts all data between your device and the VPN server**.
+- Proxy Server: **Does not encrypt data** (unless it’s a special type of proxy like an HTTPS proxy).

+2. Traffic Routing:

+- VPN: **Reroutes and encrypts all internet traffic from your device**.
+- Proxy Server: **Only reroutes traffic from your browser or specific apps**, not necessarily encrypting it.

+3. Privacy and Security:

+- VPN: Offers more privacy and security due to encryption and comprehensive traffic routing.
+- Proxy Server: Provides IP masking but limited security features.

+4. Performance:

+- VPN: Can be **slower** due to **encryption overhead**.
+- Proxy Server: Usually faster than VPN as there’s no encryption, but can be slower if many users access the same proxy.

+5. Use Case Suitability:

+- VPN: Suitable for users concerned with privacy and security, especially when using public Wi-Fi networks.
+- Proxy Server: Good for bypassing content restrictions or simple IP masking without the need for encryption.

+# Conclusion
+The choice between a VPN and a proxy server depends on your specific needs.
+If you prioritize privacy and security, especially when handling sensitive data, a VPN is the better choice.
+If you simply need to bypass geo-restrictions or internet filters for browsing purposes, a proxy server might suffice.
+For the best security, a VPN is recommended due to its encryption capabilities and comprehensive coverage of all internet traffic.